It’s 2 p.m., your eyelids feel heavy, and your focus is fading. Over 60% of workers experience this infamous energy slump.

 - Classic energy drinks: too much sugar, too much caffeine, guaranteed crash.

-- “Light” drinks with artificial sweeteners: disrupt the gut microbiome and often increase sugar cravings.
+- “Light” drinks with sweeteners: disrupt the microbiome, increase sugar cravings.

-Golden rule: drink two glasses of water for every caffeinated drink.
+Golden rule: for every caffeinated drink, drink two glasses of water.

-Natural drinks provide stable, long-lasting energy without the crash.
+Natural drinks provide stable and lasting energy without a crash.
 The winning combo: matcha in the morning, water throughout the day, and Buddy for a controlled boost.

-To learn more, read our full article on natural energy drinks , or explore our range directly in the Buddy shop.
+To learn more about the topic, check out our full article on natural energy drinks, or explore our range directly on the Buddy shop.